 History of Our Church

-In the fall of 1880 a group of 17 Swedish immigrant believers met for prayer, Bible study and singing in a house on the near north side of Chicago (near the present Chicago Avenue and Clark Street).
+First Free’s founders were among the first to establish an independent Swedish mission congregation.
+In the fall of 1880 a group of 17 Swedish immigrant believers who were meeting for prayer, Bible study and singing in a house on the near north side of Chicago (near the present Chicago Avenue and Clark Street) decided to publicly advertise services.
+They held their first communion service on Feb.
+11, 1881 with about 150 people attending.
 They continued to meet in various facilities — from the basement of a print shop to rented halls — and began a Sunday School for about 40 children.

 In the following 10 years, under Rev. Axel Nordin’s leadership, the Young People’s Society, confirmation classes, a missionary paper, Ladies Aid Society (now WMS), and the first classes of Svenska Bibelinstitutet (now Trinity Evangelical Divinity School) were founded.

 As the congregation grew under several pastorates, members gradually moved farther north to the city’s outskirts, requiring a ministry site in the Summerdale community.
-So in 1910 three lots were purchased (for $3,250!) at the corner of Berwyn & Ashland (our present site) in Andersonville.
+So in 1910 three lots were purchased (for $3,250!) at the corner of Berwyn & Ashland (our present site now known as Andersonville).
 A nearby vacant church was purchased and moved to that location.
 For some months they tried to maintain worship services at both the Oak Street Mission and at Summerdale.
 Eventually, in 1912 they sold the Oak Street Hall and concentrated their ministry at Summerdale.

 To adapt to growing ministries, the following years saw completion of the gym (1948), the purchase of the parsonage in Edgebrook (1952, eight miles northwest), and the Christian Education wing (1956).